unixcrh/Snapalicious/README.md

 This is open source since the app is free already.
 It is intended to be a source of sample code for everyone to benefit from.
 You can make cool apps that use Snapalicious and I hopefully get more users because you built something awesome.

 Also, if you want to help out and fix some bugs, I'll love you forever.
-Maybe you'll even get a shirt or something :)

 ## License